NVIDIA/NeMo-Aligner/docs/user-guide/knowledge_distillation.rst

     .. tab-item:: Terminal
         :sync: key3

-         To run SFT on the terminal directly, use the following command.
+         To run fine-tuning on the terminal directly, use the following command.
 For successful execution, ensure that the NeMo-Aligner repository is set as your current working directory.

          .. code-block:: bash